verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/variable-ref.md

 Description

-The ID of the referenced variable which defined in `Variable Define`.
+The ID of the referenced variable which defined in `VariableDefine`.

 </div>